OlgaKuvs/barbiere-pp4/README.md

 ### Registration page

 The registration form contains the fields needed to create user account.
 The user also can click the login link to be redirected to the login page.
-If not all required fields are filled in or are filled in incorrectly, they will receive an error notification.
+If not all required fields are filled in or are filled in incorrectly, user will receive an error notification.

 ![](documentation/registration.png)